 When proving in a cool environment the butter doesn’t have a chance to melt and ooze all over the place (so many times I have mis-judged the warmth of a warm room temperature!); the fridge firms up the many layers of butter trapped between the dough so that as soon as it hits the hot oven it rises beautifully, always giving what I think is a better flake when baked, rather than after rising in a warm environment.

-If proving in a warm environment – although not too warm that the butter melts – once proved put the shaped dough in the fridge for half an hour or so to allow the butter to firm up and then bake straight from the fridge.
-But I find that refrigerating the shaped and risen dough can make even the heaviest of handled doughs flake nicely when baked.
+If proving out of the fridge – although not in too warm a place that the butter melts – once proved, put the shaped dough in the fridge for half an hour or so to allow the butter to firm up and then bake in the preheated oven straight from the fridge.
+I find that refrigerating the shaped and risen dough can make even the heaviest of handled doughs flake nicely when baked!